What’s important in choosing a solar solution for your home or business?

-Cheaper systems can sometimes return a payback time that is a little better than a higher quality one, (at the start anyway) simply because they are cheaper.
+Cheaper systems can sometimes return a payback time that is a little faster than a higher quality one, (at the start anyway) simply because they are cheaper.

-If you are looking for the fastest payback time and don’t mind about long term performance, then spending less may be ok but keep in mind that in the longer term you may have to replace it much sooner than a good quality system.
+If you are looking for the fastest payback time and don’t mind about long term performance.
+Spending less may be ok but keep in mind that in the longer term you may have to replace it much sooner than a good quality system.

 It’s also a lot easier to get sold a “Junk” system if you are shopping in the budget range so you need to be a lot more careful about who your dealing with.

 - Junk systems result in an absolute nightmare for people, with constant failures.